 What, When, Where but Mostly…Why?

+Such an organizational tool has been utilized for centuries by mankind.
+It is the reason we have different divisions of study such as theology and philosophy.
 Theology was one way of answering the question “Where did we come from?”
-Before long, in mankind’s quest to determine the meaning of life which is metaphysics, a branch of philosophy already discussed, led to questioning the nature of gained knowledge, the study of which is called epistemology.
+Before long, in mankind’s quest to determine the meaning of life which is metaphysics, branches of philosophy led to questioning the nature of gained knowledge, the study of which is called epistemology.

 Epistemology asked questions much like the reader mentioned earlier.
 How is knowledge justified?
 What are the sources of knowledge?
 How do we know what we know?
 Rationalism believed that pure reason was the most reliable source of knowledge while empiricism maintained that experience was.
 Skepticism purported doubts about various states of knowledge based upon external world skepticism (How can there be a world outside our own minds?) and what is called “other minds skepticism” (We have no proof of other minds other than our own.).
 It also led to solipsism which stated “Only I exist”.

 Logic or the study in an abstract form of the principles of reasoning was introduced and used to deduce and induce.
 Deduction assumed certain truths without justification and then draws conclusions based upon those generally accepted premises.
 Induction arrived at conclusions based upon certain premises and then employed hypotheses that could be proven after speculation.

 Ethics came into being, that field of philosophy concerned with human actions, intent, and responsibilities.
 Ethics involved not just knowledge but deciding what was right and what was wrong.
 Amidst all the great philosophers is one man who is seldom thought of by the general populous as a philosopher.
 That man’s name is Jesus of Nazareth.